Understanding Perimenopause Hormones

 • Transdermal delivery shows 38% better absorption when applied to thinner skin areas (inner arms vs abdomen)

-• Dosing matters profoundly - our testers using this cream at 20mg/day saw better results than 40mg users due to receptor saturation
+• Dosing matters profoundly - our testers using this cream check price on Amazon at 20mg/day saw better results than 40mg users due to receptor saturation

-Unexpected wins: The Bamboo Sleepwear Set outperforms cotton in humidity control, reducing nighttime wake-ups by 37% in our 90-user observational study.
+Unexpected wins: The Bamboo Sleepwear Set check price on Amazon outperforms cotton in humidity control, reducing nighttime wake-ups by 37% in our 90-user observational study.
 One participant reported it “feels like wearing air conditioning” during hot flashes.

 Cost math